AlexW03x/Driving-Test-Auto-Alerts/README.md

 ## How does it work?
 > You will execute main.py to run the script and then it will ask for input fields to be answered: driving license, preferred date, location and recieve emails yes or no, the data inputted isn't collected or transmitted as seen in the code and then the scraper will begin to work with an average run time of 1 minute.

+### How To Recieve Email Alerts?
+> Within the script file, please change the email server to whatever is necessary to yours or if you use gmail enter your gmail email and then for the gmail password you will need to create an app password rather than using your own password.
+This can be achieved through: https://myaccount.google.com/apppasswords and then enabling 2FA to allow this to work.

 REQUIRED INSTALLS:
 ```
 1. py -m pip install selenium